Detection of the genuine non-locality of any three-qubit state: Detection of genuine three-qubit non-local states

-In this section, we will derive the condition of non-locality of three-qubit state described by the density operator $\rho_{ABC}$ when its reduced two-qubit entangled state $\rho_{ij}$ is not detected by the Witness operator $W_{CHSH}$.\\ \textbf{Theorem-3a:} If any three-qubit state (either pure or mixed) satisfies the Svetlichny inequality and if the reduced two-qubit state of it is not detected by the CHSH witness operator then the Hermitian operators $A_{l}$ and $B_{l}$ given in (\ref{cons1a}) and (\ref{cons1b}) must be chosen in such a way that the parameter $p$ given by (\ref{cons1a}) satisfies the following inequality\\
+\textbf{Theorem-3a:} If any three-qubit state (either pure or mixed) satisfies the Svetlichny inequality and if the reduced two-qubit state of it is not detected by the CHSH witness operator then the operators $A_{l}$ and $B_{l}$ given in (\ref{cons1a}) and (\ref{cons1b}) must be chosen in such a way that the parameter $p$ given by (\ref{cons1a}) satisfies the following inequality\\

 The bound $l_{3}$ is given by